dnc77/dev-mq5/README.md

 #### Export ??? data
 By default the price export tool is not set to export anything.
 Here one can choose the time frames to export.

+### Known limitations:
+1. There is only so much candles that can be downloaded in one go at this stage.